One more death recorded in Wealden

 There was one more coronavirus death recorded in the latest 24-hour period in Wealden.

-The dashboard shows 437 people had died in the area by April 7 (Thursday) – up from 436 on Wednesday.
+The UK coronavirus dashboard shows 440 people had died in Wealden by April 12 – up from 439 on Monday.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Wealden.